raver8/Deepfakedetector/README.md

 # Deepfakedetector
 Techniques

-I've created an enhanced deepfake detection system that significantly improves upon the basic SVD approach in your document.
+This is an enhanced deepfake detection system that significantly improves upon the basic SVD approach in your document.
 Here are the key improvements:
 Major Enhancements:
 1. Multi-Modal Feature Analysis